CSSS/git-tutorial/README.md

 - Basic command-line use
 - How to install/configure git
-- How to edit files in emacs/vim
+- How to edit files in emacs/vim/atom or your fav editor
 - Simple git usage (diffs, commits, etc.)
+- Simple collaboration exercise in Python
-- Using github with your Visual Studio Project
+- Using Github with your Visual Studio project
+- Simple collaboration exercise in C
 - How to navigate and use Github

 Let's get started.